 Identify what makes storytelling so powerful for readers

 Understand what processes guide attention and decision making

 Apply concepts from psychology and communication studies to your writing

 Learn to craft persuasive, meaningful story elements

 Novice storytellers tend to associate the quality of a story with the quality of its prose.
 While a clear and concise style will facilitate understanding, the commercial success of “poorly written” books demonstrates that good storytelling, the kind of storytelling that fascinates and persuades, calls for a different skill: the ability to create urgency.
-This is not a writing course.
+This is not an ordinary writing course.
 This course explains how it is that stories engage and persuade and provides a theoretical background of the mental processes that guide attention and decision making as well as of the limits of cognition so that students can apply that knowledge to the crafting of more engaging and more persuasive stories.
-For that purpose, this course takes a multidisciplinary approach to storytelling, borrowing concepts from media psychology, communication studies, social psychology, and even seemingly unrelated disciplines such as cognitive neuroscience and ethology, the study of animal behavior.
+For that purpose, this course takes a multidisciplinary approach to storytelling, borrowing concepts from media psychology; communication studies; social psychology; and even seemingly unrelated disciplines such as cognitive neuroscience and ethology, the study of animal behavior.

 Enrollment limited to 15 students; early enrollment advised.
 Visitors not permitted.
 Internet access required.

-This course is conducted through Canvas, a secure website that allows students to log in to access lectures, discussions, and other course materials on demand.
+This online course is conducted through Canvas, a secure website that allows students to log in to access lectures, discussions, and other course materials on demand.
 There are no required class meetings.
 Each course is structured with weekly assignments and deadlines.
 Lectures and coursework are accessible throughout the week.
 Workshops are conducted in writing via discussion boards with your instructor and classmates.